KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 * Health pickups increase the players health.
 * Player must stay inbound of the screen.
 * Game is easy to understand and learn if a new player attempts the game.
-* Hit box for player and enemy are correct, only takes damage if they enemy/player s directly hit.
+* Hit box for player and enemy are correct, only takes damage if they enemy/player is directly hit.
 * Pause menu working with player being allowed to change settings, exit level, restart the game, and save game.

 ### Menu